fitz0401/fitz0401.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Master Student at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), majoring in robotics, and my supervisor is [Prof. Weizhong Guo](https://me.sjtu.edu.cn/en/FullTimeTeacher/guoweizhong.html).
-I got my bachelor's degree from College of Mechanical Engineering, [Xi'an Jiao Tong University](http://en.xjtu.edu.cn/) in 2021.
+I got my master's degree from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2024, supervised by [Prof. Weizhong Guo](https://me.sjtu.edu.cn/en/FullTimeTeacher/guoweizhong.html), and my bachelor's degree from [Xi'an Jiao Tong University](http://en.xjtu.edu.cn/) in 2021.

 My primary focus is on mobile robots and embodied intelligence.
 I am also a firm believer in the eventual realization of artificial general intelligence (AGI), and I am excited to be a part of this rapidly evolving field.